lz199144/face-alignment-at-3000fps/README.md

 ## Real-time Camera Input Support

-Using opencv CascadeClassifier as face detection method.
+Use opencv CascadeClassifier as face detection method.

 ## Run

 `$ ./FaceAlignment camera num`

 Num is your camera name(origin is 0).

 ## By `Jason LZ`